creative-singh/MazeSolver-Python/README.md

 ### Code Explanation (function by function)

-Program is starting from line 49, where I'm asking the user to give input file and destination file name with the help of python module named as `argparse` .
+The program starts from line 49, where I ask the user to give an input file and destination file name with the help of a Python module named `argparse` .

-Then on line 58, I'm taking maze as list and on line 59 to 61 taking user inputs and storing into maze list.
+Then on line 58, I'm taking the maze as a list, and on lines 59 to 61 taking user inputs and storing them into the maze list.

 **authorize_maze() Function**